rudreshsolanki97/Hackathon/SubmissionGuide/Readme.md

 Be sure that your project's folder links to the repo you've been working in, and contains any other supporting materials that you want evaluated by judges (such as links to a pitch deck or demo video).

-Once ready, submit via a new [pull request](https://github.com/XinFinOrg/Hackathon-Submissions/pulls).
+Once ready, submit via a new Pull Request.

 *Opening a Pull Request establishes your project as an "official" submission*